 Research suggests that soft drinkers consume 200 more calories per day than non-soft drinkers.
 Additionally, it appears that the human brain may not register liquid calories in the same manner as food calories.
 In other words, people may not realize that drinking soda contributes to their total daily calorie consumption.
 A standard cola has about 135 calories per 12 oz. can, or almost 9 teaspoons of sugar.
 Of course, diet colas do not contribute to calorie intake, but some research suggests that people who drink diet cola may eat more sugary foods in response to their “no calorie choice.”
 It pays to think before you drink.

-Three strikes, soda, and your out!
+Three strikes, soda, and you’re out!
 Remember, soda counts–for calories and sugar, caffeine, and phosphoric acid, providing few nourishing benefits for children who drink them.

 How do you manage soda in your household?